YanYablonovskiy/AlgebraicWheelTheory/README.md

 Digitization, a.k.a mechanization, involves converting traditional rigorous mathematical content (from sources like textbooks, PDFs, websites, or videos) into a type-checking system based on a computer-implemented *foundations of math framework*, such as set theory or type theory.

 In this case the foundational theory is a form of caculus of constructions with inductive types, implemented in the Lean 4 functional programming language.
-Lean is being developed by the [Lean FRO](https://lean-fro.org/) AWS, and this project wouldn't be possible by Leonardo de Moura and his valued colleagues.
+Lean is being developed by the [Lean FRO](https://lean-fro.org/) AWS, and this project wouldn't be possible without Leonardo de Moura and his valued colleagues.

 ## Content

-This project currently contains a definition of a Wheel, and a few basic results without any constructions as of yet.
+This project currently contains a definition of a Wheel, and a few basic results without any direct constructions as of yet.

 ### Code organisation